3b1b/manim/docs/source/installation/win.rst

 Installing using Chocolatey
 ***************************

-You can install chocolatey very easily using chocolatey.
-Typing the command install Manim.
+You can install manim very easily using chocolatey, by typing the following command.

 .. code-block:: powershell